 - Identifying ways to work smarter and faster, without burning yourself out

-I can help you grow into a smart, savvy nonprofit marketing department of one -- all while loving your job.
+I can help you continue to grow into a smart, savvy nonprofit marketing professional -- all while loving your job.

 I picked six months for the length of the program because it is long enough to provide a quality, customized experience for you and short enough that you can see the end – with all that we will create together -- in sight.